blue-playground/pySigma-backend-pd_df/README.md

 ## Next Steps

-Stay tuned to use this in your threat hunts directly
+Stay tuned to use this in your threat hunts directly.